-Compare Sage FX with similar brokers that accept traders from your location.
-Among available brokers these are the most similar to Sage FX:
+Compare Sage FX with the top 3 similar brokers that accept traders from your location.

 IG Group – IG is an award-winning broker that has an excellent reputation globally.
 The brand-US offers spread betting, CFD and forex trading across a comprehensive suite of markets.
 IG is also multi-regulated, provides a great trading app and has 50 years experience.

 Interactive Brokers – Interactive Brokers is a leading global brokerage that provides access to a comprehensive offering of stocks as well as forex, futures, metals, bonds and cryptos.
 The firm has over 40 years experience in the online trading industry and is heavily regulated by SEC, FCA, IIROC, and SFC.
 Day traders can use the proprietary Trader Workstation and can access powerful tools and data feeds as well as comprehensive educational resources.

 Just2Trade – Just2Trade is a reliable multi-regulated broker registered with FINRA, NFA and CySEC.
 The company has 155,000 clients from 130 countries and stands out for its huge suite of instruments and additional features, including a social network, robo advisors and a funded trader programme.